lperamo/otra/doc/troubleShooting.md

 ## Troubleshooting

-Be sure to put an ending PHP tag in your PHP files as the OTRA PHP rewriting system needs them to work correctly.
+Be sure to put a PHP ending tag in your PHP files as the OTRA PHP rewriting system needs them to work correctly.